 In a small-scale study of pen design at the Hong Kong University of Science and Technology, researchers found that participants preferred larger pens.
 However, the same study also revealed that smaller pens produced more drawing and writing accuracy, something to keep in mind when making your selection.

 Try different sizes before you settle on one that fits.
 Use tape, tubing or grips to increase the diameter of existing pens.

 If you’re concerned about getting maximum comfort out of your pen, you might consider an ergonomic model.
-We’ll going into more detail about ergonomic pens in future posts, but for now there is one that we can recommend:
+We’ll be going into more detail about ergonomic pens in future posts, but for now, there is one that we can recommend:

 Uni-Ball Alpha-Gel Soft-Grip Ballpoint Pen – It has a soft rubber cushion that makes for a light, easy hold and the gel ink guarantees smooth writing.
 You can read an excellent in-depth review by Elizabeth over at No Pen intended

 OK, now it’s your turn.
 We want to hear what you look for when you’re choosing the right ink pen.